-In addition to approval in Japan for the treatment of patients with HER2 positive unresectable advanced or recurrent gastric cancer that has progressed after chemotherapy, ENHERTU (5.4 mg/kg) is also approved in Japan and the U.S. for the treatment of adult patients with unresectable or metastatic HER2 positive breast cancer who have received two or more prior anti-HER2 based regimens in the metastatic setting based on the DESTINY-Breast01 trial.
+ENHERTU (5.4 mg/kg) is approved in the U.S. and Japan for the treatment of adult patients with unresectable or metastatic HER2 positive breast cancer who have received two or more prior anti-HER2 based regimens in the metastatic setting based on the DESTINY-Breast01 trial, and is under accelerated assessment in the European Union for HER2 positive metastatic breast cancer.
+Recently, in September 2020, ENHERTU (6.4 mg/kg) was approved in Japan for patients with HER2 positive unresectable advanced or recurrent gastric cancer that has progressed after chemotherapy.

 ENHERTU has not been approved in the EU, or countries outside of Japan and the U.S., for any indication.
 It is an investigational agent globally for various indications.
-Safety and effectiveness have not been established for the proposed uses being investigated in ongoing studies.
+Safety and effectiveness have not been established for the subject proposed use in the U.S. or EU.

-About the Clinical Development Program
+About the ENHERTU Clinical Development Program

-A comprehensive development program is underway globally with eight registrational trials evaluating the efficacy and safety of ENHERTU monotherapy across multiple HER2 cancers including breast, gastric and lung cancers.
+A comprehensive development program is underway globally with eight registrational trials evaluating the efficacy and safety of ENHERTU monotherapy across multiple HER2 targetable cancers including breast, gastric and lung cancers.
 Trials in combination with other anticancer treatments, such as immunotherapy, are also underway.

-In May 2020, ENHERTU received Breakthrough Therapy Designation (BTD) from the U.S. Food and Drug Administration (FDA) for the treatment of patients with HER2 positive unresectable or metastatic gastric or gastroesophageal junction adenocarcinoma who have received two or more prior regimens including trastuzumab and Orphan Drug Designation for gastric cancer, including gastroesophageal junction cancer.
+In May 2020, ENHERTU received BTD from the U.S. FDA for the treatment of patients with HER2 positive unresectable or metastatic gastric or GEJ adenocarcinoma who have received two or more prior regimens including trastuzumab and Orphan Drug Designation for gastric cancer, including GEJ adenocarcinoma.
+Two additional phase 2 trials DESTINY-Gastric02 and DESTINY-Gastric03 are underway further evaluating the use of ENHERTU in patients with HER2 positive metastatic gastric cancer.